 ticketing at the beginning of a semester.

-- With the UTA Frontrunner train station by West Campus, will UVU be running a shuttle Riders of the train service will be able to take a UTA bus from the station to the UVU main campus.
-UTA has a bus route between both locations roughly every 15 minutes students and faculty.
+- With the UTA Frontrunner train station by West Campus, will UVU run a shuttle bus Riders of the train service can take a UTA bus from the station to the UVU main campus.
+UTA has a bus route between both locations roughly every 15 minutes to accommodate students and faculty.
 Please check with UTA for more details.